Openzyme/openzyme/README.md

 254 B / 254 B  100.00%
 ```

-The second CID for the directory is used as an input in the next step
+The second CID for the directory is used as an input in the next step.

 5) Use Bacalhau to run job on IPFS input
+Change ```inputcid``` to match the content identifier (CID) output from the step above.
+Make sure to use the directory CID and not the file CID.
+This step can take a couple minutes to calculate.
+To, utilize the best perk of computer science and take a break as the computer works.
 ```
+$ export inputcid=QmNjgY8xXJ1ZiFe8iMkJ21PWcdJj63zn8L2hcGFW5XMPTk
-$ docker exec -it bacalhau ./bacalhau docker --gpu 1 --memory 30gb run --inputs QmNjgY8xXJ1ZiFe8iMkJ21PWcdJj63zn8L2hcGFW5XMPTk openzyme/compbio:a0.3 python ./workflows/fold-protein.py
+$ docker exec -it bacalhau ./bacalhau docker --gpu 1 --memory 30gb run --inputs $inputcid openzyme/compbio:a0.3 python ./workflows/fold-protein.py
 ```

 You should see an output similar to below: